Johnadibe/rent-a-ride-app/README.md

 ## 🚀 Kaban Board <a name="Kaban-Board"></a>
 - [Kaban Board](https://github.com/users/Johnadibe/projects/4) This is the link to the project management tool used to track the progress of the project.

+### Kaban Board Initial State <a name="initial-state"></a>
+- [Kaban Board Initial State](https://github.com/Johnadibe/tour-reservation-app-api/issues/23) This is the link to the project management tool used to track the progress of the project.

 ## Project Screenshots